Hyrasso/oxylisp/readme.md

     - better error handling to not be kicked out all the time
 - [x] executing from files
     - [ ] better error when executing from file (probably imply some changs to parser or tokentoexp)
+- [ ] implement import and load, important for testing implementation as they are usually the first thing in a test file
 - [ ] refactor: how does interpreter, env and eval relates to each other code wise
     improve exp generation from string, clumsy (exp_from_token is a bit weird and probably not in the right place)
 - [ ] : explore the use of Rc::clone each time eval needs to be passed as ref is called, might not be necessary, and ownership to remove some unecessary clones (slice destructuring, split_off, split_first, ... are usefull)